Infrastructure & Equipment

 Cargo

-South Quay: Total length of 372m, with two berths accommodating vessels up to 200m.
+• South Quay: Total length of 372m, with two berths that accommodate vessels up to 200m.
 Maximum draft of -14m at low tide.